Doom Island

 Doom Island (Pulau Doom or Pulau Dum, pronounced "Dom") is a small island in Southwest Papua, Indonesia.
 It is administratively part of the city of Sorong, specifically the Sorong Islands District.

 The island served as an administrative center of Dutch East Indies administration in Papua, and continued to become the core of Sorong for some time before the city developed across the strait on the mainland of Papua.

 Geography and administration

 The island is located around 3 km away from mainland Sorong.
 It has a perimeter of around 4.5 km.

 The island is part of two administrative villages (kelurahan): West and East Doom.
 The two villages also include other small islands close to Sorong.
 As of mid 2021, the two villages have a combined population of 9,855.

 History

 Prior to European colonization, the island had been part of the Sultanate of Tidore.
+The island's name came from the local Moi people, meaning "island with many fruit trees".